-Brew Up: Tea Has ‘Lifesaving’ Potential And Can fight Off Killer Diseases
+Brew Up: Tea Has ‘Lifesaving’ Potential And Can Fight Off Killer Diseases

-After water, tea is the most consumed beverage on the blue planet, and scientists have recently confirmed what the British have known for generations – a cup of tea has ‘lifesaving’ potential.
+After water, tea is the most consumed beverage on the blue planet, and scientists have recently confirmed what the British have known for generations – a cup of tea has “lifesaving” potential.

 Not only is a cup of tea just the tonic to forget about the day from hell, soothe an exhausted soul, or put some led in your pencil, a team of researchers at Washington University in St Louis have discovered that tea is also a powerful weapon when it comes to fighting deadly diseases.

-A Happy accident
+A Happy Accident

-We all know that tea has its origins way back in the murk and mist of ancient China but did you realize that the most famous legend surrounding the origins of the drink involves a clumsy Emperor and his love of all things of a herbal nature.
+We all know that tea has its origins way back in the murk and mist of ancient China, but did you realize that the most famous legend surrounding the origins of the drink involves a clumsy Emperor and his love of all things of a herbal nature?

 The story goes that one fine morning Emperor Shen Nung was busy boiling up a pan of drinking water when leaves from a tea shrub accidentally blew into his cauldron.
 Being an experimental soul, the Emperor sampled the resulting brew and it blew his mind.
 The rest as they say is history.